oroinc/documentation/backend/bundles/platform/OAuth2ServerBundle/index.rst

 Create OAuth Application via Data Fixtures
 ------------------------------------------

-The OAuth applications can be added using data fixtures.
+The OAuth applications can be added using data :ref:`fixtures <backend-entities-fixtures>`.
 For example:

 .. code-block:: php